Is a Yorkshire Terrier Right for You?

 The Yorkshire Terrier is a Small Terrier Dog Breed

 having it’s origins in Scotland.
 The Yorkie has a genetic mix from now extinct terrier breeds from Scotland, the Skye Terrier and possibly the Maltese.
-They were exported to Yorkshire England in the middle of the 19th century and were “perfected” there, thus earning their present-day name.
+In the middle of the 19th century, these dogs were exported to Yorkshire, England, where further development of the Yorkshire Terrier took place.
+It is in Yorkshire that they earned their present-day name.

 Yorkshire Terriers were First Used by